 In short, if you’ve ever hankered after a classic Coventry creation like the ones outlined above then you owe a small yet significant debt of gratitude to this unprepossessing, yet immensely talented individual.

-As to the relevance of Mr Dewis in this particular case, well, we wanted to use the occasion of our latest project to pay homage to the great man, an individual who did more than most to further Jaguar’s success from the fifties right through to his (semi) retirement in the mid-eighties, hence ‘Project Sir Norman,’ a restomod creation based upon a Series 3 Jaguar E-Type.
+As to the relevance of Mr Dewis in this particular case, well, we wanted to use the occasion of our latest project to pay homage to the great man, an individual who did more than most to further Jaguar’s success from the fifties right through to his (semi) retirement in the mid-eighties.
+Hence ‘Project Sir Norman,’ a restomod creation based upon a Series 3 Jaguar E-Type.

 At present Project Sir Norman is in its very early stages and as such progress has been modest, though we have sourced a Series 3 car originally from the United States and stripped it to a bare shell.
 We’ve also sourced, stripped and scrapped a Jaguar XJS, the V12 engine from which we’ve roughly mounted in the front of Project Sir Norman, plus the GM 4L80 transmission it came with.
 The engine, a mere 6.0 at present, will ultimately grow in capacity and will hopefully ‘top out’ at a full 6.3l.

 The bare bones of the dry build are therefore in place, and as such we’re all looking forward to progressing with metalwork stage of the build in the coming months.
-Also of relevance is the 3D scanner we’ve just acquired, a tool we plan on using extensively on all projects moving forward but which has particular relevance to the E-Type given the amount of customisation we plan on carrying out both inside and outside.
+Also of relevance is the 3D scanner we’ve just acquired, a tool we plan on using extensively on all projects moving forward but which has particular relevance to the E-Type given the amount of bespoke work we plan on carrying out both inside and outside.

-As ever with a Retropower build in this early phase we’ll endeavour to keep you right up to date with all our progress, so be sure to subscribe to our various social media outlets and YouTube channel.
+As ever with a Retropower build in this early phase, we’ll endeavour to keep you right up to date with all our progress, so be sure to subscribe to our various social media outlets and YouTube channel.